-A menu tailored for under-duvet dining is available 11am–10pm, and late-night grub can be ordered from a separate menu on Fridays and Saturdays between 10pm and 5am.
+A menu tailored for under-duvet dining is available from noon to 9pm, and late-night grub can be ordered from a separate menu on Fridays and Saturdays between 10pm and 5am.

 Oxford’s cobbled streets and dreaming spires lead to the Randolph Hotel and its smack-bang-central location cornering Beaumont Street, neighbouring both the Ashmolean and Martyrs’ Memorial.

-London’s Heathrow International Airport is about an hour away by car; contact our in-house team to arrange your transfer.
+London’s Heathrow International Airport is about an hour away by car; contact the Smith24 team to arrange your transfer.

 Trains from London, Manchester and other major UK cities regularly pull into Oxford’s train station, a five-minute drive or 10-minute walk from the hotel.

-From November 2021, on-site secure valet parking will be available for guests who pre-book.
-Prices start at £45 a day and includes parking from 2pm on the day of arrival until 12 noon the next day.
+On-site secure valet parking is available for guests who pre-book.
+Prices start at £48 a day and includes parking from 2pm on the day of arrival until noon the next day.